angarsky/diveintopython/learn/file_handling/directories.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/file-handling/directories

 Directories are a critical part of file management and play a crucial role in developing comprehensive programs in Python.

 ## OS Module